ionic-team/ionic-site/docs/nightly/api/directive/collectionRepeat/index.md

 Here are a few things to keep in mind while using collection-repeat:

 1. The data supplied to collection-repeat must be an array.
-2. You must explicitly tell the directive what size your items will be in the DOM (pixel amount or percentage), using directive attributes (see below).
+2. You must explicitly tell the directive what size your items will be in the DOM, using directive attributes.
+Pixel amounts or percentages are allowed (see below).
 3. The elements rendered will be absolutely positioned: be sure to let your CSS work with this (see below).
 4. Keep the HTML of your repeated elements as simple as possible.
 As the user scrolls down, elements will be lazily compiled.
-Resultingly, the more complicated your elements, the more likely it is that the on-demand compilation will cause jankiness in the user's scrolling.
+Resultingly, the more complicated your elements, the more likely it is that the on-demand compilation will cause some jerkiness in the user's scrolling.
-5. The more elements you render on the screen at a time, the slower the scrolling will be.
+5. The more elements you render on the screen per row, the more likelihood for scrolling to slow down.
 It is recommended to keep grids of collection-repeat list elements at 3-wide or less.
+For example, if you have a gallery of images just set their width to 33%.
 6. Each collection-repeat list will take up all of its parent scrollView's space.
 If you wish to have multiple lists on one page, put each list within its own
 <a href="/docs/nightly/api/directive/ionScroll/">ionScroll</a> container.